Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 • Grooming often feels like attention and affection.
 When someone we trusted violated that trust, it gets complicated to process as abuse.

-• Children don't have adult frameworks for understanding what's happening to them.
-Without language or context, there's no clean memory to hold onto.
+• Children don’t have adult frameworks for understanding what’s happening to them.
+Without language or context, there’s no clean memory to hold onto.
+Children cannot legally or developmentally provide informed consent, which is why any sexual contact with a child is considered abuse.

-• Dissociation is the nervous system's way of protecting us from what's too much to bear.
-It can create gaps in memory, or a felt sense that it happened to "someone else."
+• Dissociation is the nervous system’s way of protecting us from what’s too much to bear.
+It can create gaps in memory, or a felt sense that it happened to “someone else.”
+The absence of physical evidence can make it difficult to detect child sexual abuse, so behavioral and emotional indicators are often relied upon.

 • Emotional neglect alongside abuse makes it even harder to trust your own perception.
 When your feelings weren’t validated growing up, questioning your reality becomes second nature.